Newton Abbot RFC: Ground

-The Rackerhayes rugby ground is situated on the edge of an industrial estate on southern outskirts of Kingsteignton, near the Newton Abbot Racecourse, and about 2 miles walk from the town of Newton Abbot.
+The club originally played at Teign Marshes where the Racecourse now stands.
+In 1897, they moved to the Recreation Ground which would be their home for fifty years.
+In 1947, Newton Abbot Spurs AFC outbid the rugby club for the lease on the Rec forcing NARFC to move to Rackerhayes.
+The Rackerhayes rugby ground is on the edge of an industrial estate, on southern the outskirts of Kingsteignton, near the Newton Abbot Racecourse, and about 2 miles walk from the town of Newton Abbot.
 The rugby ground consists of three pitches including two training pitches and backs on to the Rackerhayes fishing complex.
 The main pitch is next to the club house and has standing capacity for approximately 1,000 spectators including a couple of small covered standing areas.
 There is also a covered stand with seating for around 150 people, making the overall capacity of Rackerhayes about 1,150.
 In-ground parking is available next to the club-house, with additional parking in the surrounding industrial estate.

 One of the two training pitches has a covered stand for standing spectators.
 Both training pitches are of decent quality.
 Reserve and youth fixtures are fulfilled on these pitches.